 This group emerged from the meeting as the Latino Public Radio Consortium (LPRC) and positioned itself as a leader advocating for Latinos working in or listening to public media.
 Founders of the LPRC became its initial Board of Directors.
 They were Silvia Rivera, Raul Ramirez, Hugo Morales, Victor Montilla, Florence Hernandez-Ramos and Ginny Berson.

 The LPRC developed a document that outlined the ways in which the public media system could better serve Latino audiences.
-This document was the Brown Paper (Appendix A), finalized in early 2008 and distributed throughout the public broadcasting system.
+This document was the Brown Paper, finalized in early 2008 and distributed throughout the public broadcasting system.

 With this call to action, the LPRC entered a new stage, inviting both Latinos and non-Latinos to increase the involvement of Latinos in public radio.
 The LPRC recognized that to become a sustainable entity and achieve its goals, a high level of leadership and coordination was crucial.
 It turned to the Corporation for Public Broadcasting for support.
 With CPB’s assistance, in May 2008 the LPRC hired Florence Hernandez-Ramos as Project Director and began developing a strategic plan.